Step 1: Travel Insurance Claim

 - Read your policy and establish yourself if you think you are covered - do not make the decision based on advice provided by your insurer's website, by phone etc.

-- If you are unable to reach your accommodation, (due to flights being cancelled, borders closed etc.) you are making a claim for not being able to use your accommodation, and not a 'pandemic' claim or due to 'Foreign Commonwealth Office (FCO) Advice'.
+- If you are unable to reach your accommodation, (due to flights being cancelled, borders closed etc.) you are making a claim for not being able to use your accommodation, and not a 'pandemic' claim or due to 'Foreign Commonwealth and Development Office (FCDO) Advice'.
 With this in mind, if your insurance is rejected advising you don't have cover for 'Pandemic, epidemics or changes in travel advice', go back and restate your claim utilising the above guidance.

 - Some insurance companies may ask you to ask Solmar Villas for a refund and process a credit card claim first, if they do please advise: